ircv3/ircv3-specifications/extensions/userhost-in-names-3.2.md

-Historical note: Some older (pre-IRCv3) software implements the same extension as `PROTOCTL UHNAMES` and advertises it using the `UHNAMES` token in RPL\_ISUPPORT; some implementations support enabling the same capability using either CAP or PROTOCTL.
+Historical note: Some older (pre-IRCv3) software implements the same extension as `PROTOCTL UHNAMES` and advertises it using the `UHNAMES` token in `RPL_ISUPPORT`; some implementations support enabling the same capability using either CAP or PROTOCTL.
 New servers or clients SHOULD NOT implement the PROTOCTL method, although they may still do so for compatibility with older software.